 You don’t actually even need to tap your contactless credit card to pay — all you have to do is place your card within a few inches of the payment terminal.
 This will initiate payment.

 You might then have to wait a few seconds while the transaction processes.
-The terminal will usually give a signal when the transaction is complete, such as by beeping or flashing a green light.
+The terminal may give a signal when the transaction is complete, such as by beeping or flashing a green light.

 Technology That Enables Contactless Credit Card Payments